 Add swiss chard to the list of veggies I never would’ve considering enjoying growing up!
 What can I say?
 As a professed veggie lover now, I haven’t always been great about all of them.
-And while I wouldn’t have cared about this as a kid…one of the great things about this sauteed swiss chard with ginger is its versatility – side dish, salad, add on, and so much more…
+And while I wouldn’t have cared about this as a kid…one of the great things about this sauteed swiss chard recipe is its versatility – side dish, salad, add on, and so much more…

-Swiss Chard with Ginger
+Swiss Chard Recipe

 Sauteing greens is one of those crazy things that can do nothing to veggies or it can make them mouth watering and memorable.
 I think this recipe is the latter for sure.

-On its own these greens are a delicious side dish or even a salad course (salads don’t all have to be cold)!
+On their own these greens are a delicious side dish or even a salad course (salads don’t all have to be cold)!
 I think the versatility of this dish, however, is second only to the flavor.
 For some reason, I want to add it into a bowl of grains, roasted veggies, and a poached egg or grilled chicken.

 If you’re grilling meat or veggies these days, however, this would be a delicious bed of greens upon which to serve them.